Salvatore Pais: Education and doctoral research

-Salvatore Pais attended Case Western Reserve University in Ohio, getting an MS in 1993 with a thesis titled "Design of an experiment for observation of thermocapillary convection phenomena in a simulated floating zone under microgravity conditions".
-He got a PhD in mechanical and aerospace engineering in 1999 with a thesis on the subject of "Bubble generation under reduced gravity conditions for both co-flow and cross-flow configurations" for which he endured a number of parabolic flights to produce a low-gravity environment.
-His doctoral advisers were Yasuhiro Kamotani and Simon Ostrach, who carried out spacelab experiments in low-gravity aboard the space shuttle STS-50 in 1992.
-Pais's research was sponsored by NASA.
+Pais was born in Romania in 1967 and emigrated to the United States at approximately age thirteen.
+He was raised in New York City and attended Brooklyn Technical High School.
+Pais then attended Case Western Reserve University in Cleveland, Ohio, where he earned a Bachelor of Science degree in 1990 and a Master of Science degree in mechanical engineering in 1993.
+His master's thesis was titled "Design of an experiment for observation of thermocapillary convection phenomena in a simulated floating zone under microgravity conditions."

+Pais received his Ph.D. in mechanical and aerospace engineering from Case Western Reserve in 1999.
+His doctoral dissertation, "Bubble Generation in a Continuous Liquid Flow Under Reduced Gravity Conditions," examined bubble generation behavior under both co-flow and cross-flow configurations, requiring multiple parabolic flights to simulate a microgravity environment.
+His doctoral advisors were Yasuhiro Kamotani and Simon Ostrach, both of whom had conducted Spacelab experiments in microgravity conditions aboard the Space Shuttle mission STS-50 in 1992.
+Pais's doctoral research was sponsored by NASA.